paulhnguyen/decathlon_simulation/appendix_results.md

 ### Coverage Experiment

 The following table contains the coverage results for the experiment with data simulated with known structure.
 Most linear relationships are well captured, with credible intervals containing the true parameter upwards of 90\% of the time.
-The model notably misses the shotput (SP) parameter when predicting discus (DT).

 Coverage Table: Proportion of 95\% credible intervals containing the true parameter associated with corresponding predictor over 200 simulations.
 Entries are rounded to the second digit.